#9 Web

 }

 Oops!
-That size got the shimmer to go out of initial view.
-We'll bring it to the desired position (whatever that is for our example) in a while; for now, let's see whether background-position-x
+That size threw the shimmer out of view.
+I'll bring it into view in a while but for now, let's see whether changing background-position-x is really working or not.

 div {